cellabox/cellabox/README.md

 6. Implement your module and sensors on the nRF52840.
 7. Once tested, commit your changes to this repository.

-# TODO and task planning
+# TODO

-Tracking of TODOs and tasks on Github — [Cellabox Project](https://github.com/cellabox/cellabox/projects/4).
+Track TODOs and tasks on Github — [Cellabox Project](https://github.com/cellabox/cellabox/projects/4).

 If you hard code something or you have to continue there later — write **TODO** in the comment and **start a task** in the [Cellabox Project](https://github.com/cellabox/cellabox/projects/4).
 Also start a [Cellabox Project](https://github.com/cellabox/cellabox/projects/4) task to describe future features of your module or the FW in general.

-# Bugs and issues
+# Bugs

-Submit bugs and feature requests on Github — [Issue Tracker](https://github.com/cellabox/cellabox/issues).
+Submit bugs and issues to Github — [Issue Tracker](https://github.com/cellabox/cellabox/issues).

 # Tools
 * **IDE**: Eclipse Mars.2 Release 4.5.2.
 You can find more details [here](/doc/Eclipse_Mars_HowToSetup_2017.pdf).